alex/what-happens-when/README.rst

   Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.

+* Before your request reaches the web server, it may pass through a firewall.
+  Firewalls are network security devices that filter incoming and outgoing network traffic to protect against unauthorized access and malicious activities.
+  They ensure that only legitimate traffic is allowed through.

 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate